jujulal/ds-algo-XIV/algorithms/src/main/scala/search/README.md

 alternatives
 ------------

-store and search movies and description

 Hash table
 ----------

-takes O(1) to search by search term
+takes O(1) to search by "search term"

+Q. store and search movies and description

 ```
 val movies = Map(